 In this chapter, we will offer a high-level review of clinical testing of a pharmaceutical product.
 We will first discuss in Sect.
 1.2 the four distinct phases of clinical testing under a traditional development plan.
 We will discuss deviations from the traditional development plan and new regulatory approval pathways in Sect.
 1.3.
-Section 1.4 offers some examples of recent advancements in clinical trial designs.
+Section 1.4 offers some examples of recent advances in clinical trial designs.
+In Sect.
+1.5, we briefly discuss real-world data and evidence before reflecting on the changing times in Sect.
+1.6.
 We will conclude the chapter with a short summary in Sect.
-1.5.
+1.7.